Get Naloxone. Every life is worth saving.

 Aaron’s Law makes that possible.

-Signed by Governor Pence in April 2015, Aaron’s Law puts Naloxone into the hands of those who can use it most effectively.
+Aaron’s Law puts Naloxone into the hands of those who can use it most effectively.
 Naloxone is an anti-overdose substance that counters the effects of dangerous opiate drugs, such as heroin.
 Aaron’s Law allows doctors to prescribe Naloxone to individuals who are able to administer it to an overdose victim.
 When someone’s life is on the line, every second counts.

 Where can I get Naloxone?